Last updated: August 24, 2022

 In 2003, the NSW government decided to redevelop Barangaroo and organised an international design competition to generate ideas and concepts.

-One of the demands of the government was that Barangaroo had to incorporate the 12 km public foreshore walkway from Woolloomooloo to Anzac Bridge.
+One of the government’s demands was that Barangaroo had to incorporate the 12 km public foreshore walkway from Woolloomooloo to Anzac Bridge.
 This walkway officially opened in 2021 as a beautiful continuous walking track.

 In 2007, the area was officially named Barangaroo, after a Cammeraygal woman who was an important figure in the Sydney Aboriginal community at the time of early white settlement.

-Barangaroo is still under construction as we speak, but the Reserve at the northern end of the Barangaroo area was officially opened to the public in August 2015.
+Barangaroo is still expanding, but the Reserve at the northern end of the Barangaroo area has been open to the public since August 2015.

-The opening was quite a significant event, because up until that point, the area had been closed to the public for more than 100 years.
+The opening was quite an important event because the area had been closed to the public for more than 100 years.

 Today, Barangaroo Reserve is widely considered to be a fantastic green addition to the city of Sydney, and is a popular destination for locals as well as for tourists.